digitalbazaar/bedrock-angular-alert/README.md

 ## Setup

 ```
-bower install bedrock-angular-alert
+npm install bedrock-angular-alert
 ```

-Installation of the module followed by a restart of your [bedrock][] server is sufficient to make the module available to your application.
+`bedrock-angular-alert` must be added to the `bedrock.browserDependencies` list in the `package.json` file of the dependent package.

 To manually add **bedrock-angular-alert** as a dependency: